nowinoa/Twitter-AI-Content-Moderator/README.md

-# AI to detect hate in tweets
+# Twitter AI Content Moderation

 ## Description
 This project implements machine learning models to analyze tweets and classify them into three categories: "Hate Speech", "Offensive Speech", or "Accepted Speech".
 The dataset used is the "Hate Speech and Offensive Language" dataset from Kaggle.
 To analyse different features of the tweet, we utilized 3 different machine learning algorithms: